-Placement of the glowing embers (rock wool) is very individual and light coverage will provide your best effects.
-We recommend separation of the rock wool by hand and make your coverage as light and fluffy as possible.

-Place just enough embers on the burner to obtain the glow and a gold, yellow flame.
+Light coverage of the glowing embers (rockwool) will provide the best result.
+Separate the rockwool by hand and make your coverage as light and fluffy as possible.
+Place just enough rockwool on the burner to obtain a glow and yellow-tipped flame.
+Do ensure that the carry-over ports between the large flame ports have coverage.

-Do not place embers (rock wool) over large ports in rear portion of burner.
+Do not place rockwool over large ports in middle portion of burner.

-Rock wool should not be placed in the area of the pilot assembly.
+Rockwool should not be placed in the area of the pilot assembly.